-Denote by $\Top(\ba)$ the partially ordered (by inclusion) set of Grothendieck topologies on $\ba$.
-We interpret $\Top(\ba)$ as a category and we will show that $\Top(\ba)$ is in fact canonically the truncation of a $2$-category.
+Denote by $\Top(\ba)$ the partially ordered (by inclusion) set of (linear) Grothendieck topologies on $\ba$.
+We interpret $\Top(\ba)$ as a category and we will show that $\Top(\ba)$ is equivalent to category which is an obvious truncation of a more natural $2$-category.

 We introduce the category $\Loc(\ba)$.
 Objects in $\Loc(\ba)$ are creators $u:\ba\to \bC$.
 Morphisms $u\to u'$ are the isomorphism classes of cocontinuous $k$-linear functors $\bC\to \bC'$ which yield a commutative diagram with $\bC\xleftarrow{u}\ba\xrightarrow{u'}\bC'$.